phonkee/jayson/tester/README.md

 var response HealthResponse
 api.Get(t, "/api/v1/health").
     Do(t, context.TODO()).
-    AssertStatus(t, http.StatusOK).
+    Status(t, http.StatusOK).
     Unmarshal(t, &response)
 ```

 ## AssertJsonPath

 This assertion is the most complex one.
 It is used to assert json path in response body.
-It not just asserts that path exists but also that value is equal to provided value.
+It not just asserts that path exists but also that into is equal to provided into.
-On top of that there are ways to assert that value is not only equal but also greater, less, etc.
+On top of that there are ways to assert that into is not only equal but also greater, less, etc.
 Path can contain also array indexes.
 Let's see some examples.
 Let's suppose the api returns following json object for `/api/v1/users` endpoint.